Meet Your Tour Hosts, Get a Passport

-The Quilt Club will have a larger display of their hand sewn quilts and will be looking for visitors to vote for their favorite quilted item.
+This year you will find the Quilt Club in the Thurman Baptist Church social hall at 380 South Johnsburg Road.
+The members will have a large display of their hand sewn quilts and will be looking for visitors to vote for their favorite quilted item.
 Place mat sets, table toppers, table runners, wall hangings, dish towels and maybe a pot holder or two will be for sale making it a good time to do some early holiday shopping.
-Annually the quilters donate to the Towns Christmas baskets and in the past made and donated pillow cases to the Children’s Cancer Unit at Albany Med.
-Made and shipped comfort quilts to Oklahoma after the devastating tornado, to Mississippi and Louisiana after the floods from the hurricane and recently made 45 little quilts to wrap stuffed toys for the Sheriff’s Dept to give to children upset by all kinds of trauma, (fires, auto accidents and domestic situations).
+Annually the quilters donate to the Town’s Christmas baskets and in the past made and donated pillow cases to the Children’s Cancer Unit at Albany Medical Center, made and shipped comfort quilts to Oklahoma after the devastating tornado, to Mississippi and Louisiana after the floods from the hurricane and recently made 45 little quilts to wrap stuffed toys for the Sheriff’s Dept to give to children upset by all kinds of trauma, (fires, auto accidents and domestic situations).

 137 Charles Olds Rd. – 10pm – 4pm

 The Galusha family has produced pure Adirondack maple products at Toad Hill Maple Farm for more than 40 years.
 In 2011 they opened their large new timber frame sugarhouse, which includes a new energy-efficient process for producing pure maple syrup utilizing a wood-fired evaporator, a reverse osmosis machine and large stainless steel tanks.
-In stark contrast, see the old cast iron kettle hanging outside, with sap boiling over an open fire.
-Toad Hill gathers sap from more than 3,000 sugar maple trees.
+Toad Hill gathers sap from more than 2,000 sugar maple trees.
 You can take a wagon rider over the timber frame covered bridge and out through the sugarbush to see how they manage their forest and get the sap from the trees to the sugarhouse.
 You can also tour the whole operation and learn maple from A-Z. Pure maple products produced in their confections kitchen include; maple cream, maple sugar and melt in your mouth maple candies.
 Maple specialty products include; chocolate-covered maple bonbons, maple caramel corn, maple frosted nuts and maple cotton candy.
 Enjoy samples and browse the expanding list of products in the gift shop which includes maple tea, maple coffee, cookbooks, T- shirts, sweat shirts, hats and other non-maple items like balsam pillows.
 DON’T MISS punkin chunkin’ with the Toad Hill trebuchet.

 190 Valley Road – 9am – 4pm